timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Research plan.md

 	- I want you to know that this isn’t a test.
 There is no “right” answer, and none of your responses will be considered wrong.
 	- If you have any questions, please don’t hesitate to ask.
 	- This data is being collected to help create an app that makes grocery shopping easier.
 Your answers will help us make the app easier for people to use.
+	- This is a simple prototype, so try to use your imagination to make it look more real to you.
 - Basic questions:
 	- Do you live close to any big grocery stores (like Auchan, Carrefour, Eurospar)?
 	- Do you go there often and how often?